probonopd/video2smarttv/README.md

 video2smarttv
 =============

 Send mp4 video URLs or YouTube videos to Samsung Smart TV using UPnP, DLNA.
 This is a no-frills implementation intended to be as lightweight and portable as possible.
 Hence, it does not use any XML, SOAP, or UPnP libraries.
+It locates devices with SSDP and sends to any it can find.
 Might work with other UPnP Smart TVs too.

 Prerequisites
 -------------